nyinyithann/SeqJS/api.md

 // => 3;
 ```
 <h3> map(callback) ⇒ Seq </h3>
-The map method creates a new Seq populated with the results of calling a provided function on every element.
+The map method creates a new Seq populated with the results of calling a provided function on forall element.
 The provided function is invoked with two arguments: (item, index).

 **Returns**: <code>Seq</code> - Return the new mapped sequence.